tanqinyong/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the data file it creates with the file that contains the data in your previous TutorRec home folder.

 --------------------------------------------------------------------------------------------------------------------